Why the need to amend the act?

 According to our de facto Law Minister “we don’t want [anonymous or pseudonymous] people to slander or threaten others” .
 I will later point out that the act does not in any way assist in the tracking of these slanderous people, but rather shifts the burden for investigating these incidences from our law enforcement officers to the average joe with an internet connection.
 Also, I’m no law expert, but I believe slander is for verbal statements, the word Nazri should have used was Libel.
 That’s the sort of Law Minister we have!

 So the government claims it needs to act to address the anonymous and slanderous nature of the internet.
 That’s like saying we need an act to address the ‘wet’ nature of the Klang River.
 A river is supposed to be wet, just like the internet is supposed to be anonymous and free for all.
+It is the anonymity that grants the internet its extraordinary powers for the weak to speak against the strong.
+Just like how the ring in LOTR turns Frodo invisible, or the cloak in Harry Potter.

 What does the act actually say?